ibm-build-lab/Watson-Assistant/voice-over-watson-assistant/Technical.md

 <h2>Technical Description of Voice over Watson Assistant</h2>

-A voice chatbot assistant that listens to your voice input, analyses the task at hand, and responds with relevant answers via voice.
-These conversational interfaces understand natural language as they use NLP and NLU, and are also trained to respond in natural language.
+Voice over Watson Assistant listens to your voice input, accesses intent, and responds with relevant answers or subsequent questions via voice.
+These conversational interfaces understand natural language using NLP/NLU.

-The organisation can prepare the questions-answer as per the business requirements using different intents-entity, and then configure Voice functionality with Watson Assistant.
+An organization can prepare questions-answers as per the business requirements using different intents/entities, and then configure Voice functionality with Watson Assistant.
 For this, we leverage three IBM services as follows.

 1. Watson Assistant (WA)
 2. Speech to text convertor (STT)